Legacy Grammar Program

 Poetry Recitation takes advantage of the poems that students are memorizing throughout their school year at home (and motivates the students to memorize those poems!).
 We frequently see multiple students recite the same poem when they are in the same level.
 Regardless of whether or not we’ve heard the poem a thousand times, or we are hearing it for the first time, listening to and encouraging our students is one of our delights at Legacy!

 The purpose of Reader’s Theater and Poetry Recitation is to give the students exposure to quality written works, to interact with it and bring it to life through spoken word, and to gain experience in presentations and public speaking.
 It also gives the audience the opportunity to practice sitting attentively, and to practice providing encouragement to those who are presenting.
 This is very meaningful to the students in the audience, because they too are experiencing the nerves and the joys of being in the spotlight!

 We close our beautiful, fun day with a heart of gratitude to the One who brought us together and gave us the opportunity to bless Him and each other.
 The closing includes a song, and a prayer.
 In everything we do, we want our hearts to be centered on Him!

-Legacy appreciates the generosity of The Oaks in welcoming us into their beautiful building, and for the use of their grounds.
+Legacy appreciates the generosity of our host church in welcoming us into their beautiful building, and for the use of their grounds.
 We want to bless them in return by leaving their facility in better condition than when we came.
 We believe this not only shows gratitude to our hosts, but it also sets the example for our children of being thoughtful, considerate and responsible.
 Cleaning assignments are handed out to make the process simple and efficient.